Peep Show (British TV series): Series 9

 The final series opens with Mark and Jez meeting for the first time since their fight over Dobby, with Mark still bearing a grudge over the role Jez played in his break-up with her.
-Jez is living in Super Hans's bathroom, while Mark has a new flatmate.
+Jez is living in Super Hans' bathroom, while Mark has a new flatmate.
 After reconciling, Jez moves back in with Mark and they go back to their old ways.
 Jez begins a relationship with a younger man, Joe, and also has sex with Joe's girlfriend Megan.
 Mark seeks out April (Catherine Shepherd—previously seen only in a single episode in series 2), whom he always thought to be his perfect woman, despite her now being married.
 Dobby has moved to New York and has a new boyfriend.
-He beats up Mark when he discovers Mark had been tracking Dobby's movements.
+He beats up Mark when he discovers Mark has been tracking Dobby's movements.
 Hans marries Molly in Norfolk.
-Sophie turns up at the flat depressed and appears to have a drink problem.
+Sophie turns up at the flat depressed and appears to have a drinking problem.
 She is in a relationship with a man whom she thinks is having an affair.
-She offers Mark a chance to give their relationship another go, which he initially accepts, but Mark decides to try and break up April's marriage and start a new life with her.
+She offers Mark a chance to give their relationship another go, which he initially accepts, but Mark decides to try to break up April's marriage and start a new life with her.
 In the final episode, all the duo's past lies and selfish decisions catch up with them.
 Mark loses his job at a bank because of a loan he gave Jez previously (ironically, to exploit him) without asking for correct identification paperwork, and he is replaced by his rival Jeff.
 Joe leaves Jez after his lies about him being popular and young are caught out, and Jez claims he is tired of partying all the time.
-Super Hans's wife is upset because he is unwilling to stop his old disreputable lifestyle, and after he kidnaps and threatens April's husband, she finally leaves him.
+Super Hans' wife is upset because he is unwilling to stop his old disreputable lifestyle, and after he kidnaps and threatens April's husband, she finally leaves him.
 Super Hans ends up leaving for Macedonia to open a moped hire business and leaves Mark and Jez right back where they always end up due to their bad choices, with Mark losing his newest relationship and job, while Jez remains stuck in a rut with no prospects.
 It ends with the two watching TV together, asking and answering inane questions, with Jez thinking to himself how they both "love each other really" and Mark reminding himself that he "simply must get rid of him".